openshift/release/ci-operator/step-registry/mtr/deploy-windup/README.md

 ## Process

 This script is very simple.
-It uses `oc` to deploy Windup, the waits 5 minutes to allow Windup to finish deploying before proceeding.
+It uses `oc` to deploy Windup, then checks continuously checks if the deployment is complete and ready.
+If it isn't ready
 ## Requirements

 ### Infrastructure